-MicroCap Investing Requires Non-Traditional Idea MiningWe meet with three to five CEO’s of small companies in our Chicago office every week.
+MicroCap Investing Requires Non-Traditional Idea MiningWe meet with CEO’s of small companies on a regular basis.
 We then follow a repeatable investment process that uses a bottom-up approach, favoring fundamentally sound companies with modest valuation multiples relative to long-term growth prospects.
 Steps in our investment process include:

 - Companies are first subjected to a nine-point evaluation — based on balance sheets, cash flow statements and income statements — that we believe demonstrates whether a company is acting in the interests of its shareholders.

 - For companies whose fundamentals look favorable based on the nine-point evaluation, the next step is to assess its broader business prospects.
 The focus of this step is to identify growing, niche companies with innovative products and/or services and the potential to build franchises and brand.